 - 1. Provides sufficient data to determine whether the student is a student with a disability; - 2.
-Documents how the disability affects the student's academic or behavioral performance in school; and - 3.
-Provides appropriate information for the development of an IEP, if eligible.
-Once the evaluation is completed, the eligibility team, including the parent, will decide whether the student is eligible for special education services.
+Documents how the disability affects the student's academic or behavioral performance in school; and the evaluation is completed, the eligibility team, including the parent, will decide whether the student is eligible for special education services.